chrizzFTD/printree/README.md

 The `level` attribute will be automatically set on the printer instance to indicate the current depth in the traversal of the tree.

-For example, to make the formatter print with a different color on every branch level, this could be an approach:
+To print each branch level with a different color, something like the following could be implemented:
 ```python
 from printree import TreePrinter